-Should I Hire a Moving Company?11/05/2017 Cross-Country Moving: DIY vs. Hiring Pros Moving is rarely a easy, hassle-free operation, even when it is just a few miles.
+Should I Hire a Moving Company?11/05/2017 Cross-Country Moving: DIY vs. Hiring Pros Moving is rarely a easy, anxiety-free operation, even if it is just a few miles.
 When it's a long distance, the challenges multiply.
 It's possible that such a move is already filled with stress.
 Maybe it's the excitement of a new job, business or educational opportunity.
 Maybe you're anxious about moving away from extended family, or maybe you are making the relocation to be closer to an aging parent in their elderly years.
-That is already a bunch to manage.
+That is already a lot to manage.
 Add a long-distance move on top of that and the tension can really add up.
 At its most basic form, moving encompasses the complete sorting, packing, loading, transport, unloading and unpacking of all one's personal property.
 A DIY cross-country move will embody all that, plus maybe significant downsizing of one's possessions.
 Is there room for your perfectly broken-in sofa or grandma's heirloom hutch?
 You might have to sell or donate a lot of items - and then go shopping to replace them all when you are settled in at your new residence.
 You will have the task of arranging the rental of a moving van and getting it at the proper time – hopefully everything is as promised!
 The work of loading the truck will be yours - including cautious packing of breakables, securing all cargo while also protecting it from damage, and ensuring the entire load will travel well.
 Kids, pets, and additional vehicles will require management, in addition.
 Transit to your new residence could take some days to complete.
 Create your route and stops to accommodate your rental truck, make sure it's secure each night and don't count on using a fast food drive-thru!
 When you do arrive, if all has gone smoothly, you will get to spend the day unloading everything.
 Hopefully your boxing and loading job was accurately done, and your belongings are in acceptable shape.
-When you are all done, rest your back while you take back the rental truck and get to know the ins and outs of traffic in your new area!
+When you are all done, rest your back while you take back the rental truck and get to know the idiosyncrasies of traffic in your new area!
 Compare this with hiring a professional moving company.
 You schedule the movers.
 They provide materials or even help in boxing things up.
 On moving day, all you need to be concerned about are the things you will take yourself - a suitcase of clothes, toiletries, devices.
 This will leave time to focus on what your children and pets will require in the moment, and take your time helping them adjust to the move.
 An knowledgeable professional moving company knows how to load the truck the right way.
 Grandma's hutch will be in good hands.
 In the event that something does get scratched, they will be responsible for it.
 You will be free to plan your move with maximum flexibility.
 Driving a family car or two?
 Feel free to use the drive-thru!
-Enjoy back roads and the knowledge that national parks, historic sites, and points of interest will all be able to accommodate your vehicle.
+Enjoy back roads and the knowledge that national parks, historic sites, and points of interest will all be able to accommodate your car, truck or SUV.
 Spend time along the way with friends or at quaint B&Bs without worrying about parking or large truck turn-arounds.
 Your professional moving crew will arrive and unload your possessions for you.
 You can give attention to making sure the setup of your new home is going smoothly; setting up utilities, change of address, enrolling your children in school, mapping the best route to work.
 If there was an unforeseen delay with your housing at the last-minute - paperwork delays in closing on your new house or the rental property wasn't vacated on time - your movers can divert your belongings to a safe and secure storage facility, leaving you free to handle the issue.
 Imagine the hassle of that, on top of having to return the rental truck in a timely fashion while you analyze storage options!
 Moving on your own in Austin can definitely cost less than hiring it done, but what it takes in relation to time, hassle, inconvenience, stress, liability for damage, and plain old physical exhaustion is absolutely not worth it.
 Need support with your long distance?
 Click below to request your free estimate.